-- Contact MIDN Nagelhout at email@example.com for information on Midshipmen Orientation Program (MOP).
+- Contact MIDN Nagelhout at email@example.com for information on New Student Orientation Program (NSO).
 This optional training occurs a week before classes start, and the benefits of attending cannot be understated.

-- Complete the Midshipmen Orientation welcome packet and mail all necessary forms to the unit by 01 JULY.
+- Complete the New Student Orientation welcome packet and mail all necessary forms to the unit by 01 JULY.
 Note that some forms require a medical evaluation.

 - Follow the steps outlined in the welcome packet on studying knowledge, physical training, nutrition planning, and swim familiarization to ensure that you are prepared for involvement as a midshipman in the World’s Greatest NROTC Battalion.

 Visit the Navy's NROTC Website to complete a scholarship application.
 This can be done by going to www.nrotc.navy.mil and clicking on the 'Apply' link in the center side of the page.
 The application will include and academic information as well as several short answer questions, similar to those of a college application.
 You will be asked what your choice of major is, as scholarships are divided by majors into tiers.
 The list of majors and tiers at the University of Illinois can be accessed here.
 The application will also ask you for the school where you intend to use your scholarship.
 It would be wise to research your potential college choices and their NROTC Units before applying for the scholarship.